 The women’s race

-Liliya Shobukhova became the first Russian ever to win the women’s London Marathon after dominating a field packed with talent, including the reigning champion Irina Mikitenko, who dropped out with a shin injury after 11 miles, and Britain’s Mara Yamauchi, second in 2009, who finished 10th, the trials of a mammoth six-day journey to London taking its toll.
+In fact, Mergia was initially third across the line in 2:22:38, running nearly two and a half minutes inside her previous best but 38 seconds behind Shobukhova who was lauded as the first Russian women’s champion.
+She had dominated a race packed with talent, including the reigning champion Irina Mikitenko, who dropped out with a shin injury after 11 miles, and Britain’s Mara Yamauchi, second in 2009, who finished 10th (later promoted to eighth), the trials of a six-day journey to London taking its toll.

 The men’s wheelchair race